A Collaborative, Integrative Approach

 Many forms of therapy focus on reducing symptoms—helping you change thoughts, manage emotions, or shift behaviors.
 These approaches can be incredibly helpful and are often part of our work together.

 Depth-oriented therapy goes a step further.
-Rather than only asking how do we change this?, we also ask why does this pattern exist in the first place?
+Rather than only asking, How do we change this? we also ask, Why does this pattern exist in the first place?

 We take time to understand the underlying emotional patterns, past experiences, and relational dynamics shaping what you’re going through—listening to symptoms not just as problems to fix, but as signals that something deeper may be asking for attention.